TeachBooks/mirror_teachbook_manual/book/basic-features/banner.md

 Example of a banner in the MUDE book.
 ```

-This is a commonly used feature, desribed in the [Jupyter Book manual here](https://jupyterbook.org/en/stable/web/announcements.html).
+This is a commonly used feature, described in the [Jupyter Book manual here](https://jupyterbook.org/en/stable/web/announcements.html).
 However, note that if you are using the Sphinx-Thebe interactive Python feature, or other features that customize the top part of a Jupyter Book website (for example, the download page buttons), the banner does not always work.
 In this case, the banner should be specified using the `announcement` option in the `html_theme_options` setting in the `_config.yml` file:

 ```
 sphinx: